-Antong Liu is a Ph.D. candidate in Political Science, specializing in political theory.
-He received his LL.B. in International Politics and Sociology at Peking University (2012) and M.A. in Political Science at Duke University (2014).
-He was also a visiting Ph.D. student in the Department of Philosophy at the University of Hong Kong in fall 2016.
+Antong Liu is a Ph.D. candidate specializing in political theory.
+He received his M.A. in Political Science at Duke University (2014) and his LL.B. in International Politics and Sociology at Peking University (2012).
 He works on the modern history of political thought, with a focus on political passions and ethics, and takes an interest in comparative political theory.

 Current Appointments & Affiliations

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.